Shreemanarjun/nitro_ecosystem/NITRO_ECOSYSTEM_PLAN.md

 ---

-## Appendix A: Workarounds for Current Bugs
+## Appendix A: Historical Workarounds

-Until Phase 1 is complete, use these patterns in spec files.
+Phase 1 default-literal bugs are fixed.
+Keep these patterns only as fallback guidance for older generated code or projects pinned to an older Nitro version.

 ### Optional param with int/double/bool default → nullable